FrancoSpeziali/db-restaurants-solution/README.md

 For this assignment you will have to:

 1. Load a sample dataset
+2. Create a schema for the dataset collection `restaurants`
+3. Create an API which is divided between 2 routes - `search` and `update`

 This project assumes you've already had experience with: